How to get the lowest ski train and snow train fares and how save money choosing holidays to ski resorts by train

 Conversely however, sometimes the direct Eurostar Ski Train can be cheaper than the combination of Eurostar + TGV.
 Sometimes if you are booking a direct train outbound, rail company websites won't physically allow you to book an indirect option inbound - so if this seems to be the case, phone them.

 Snowcarbon will show you these options - start at our resorts and journey planner section and then you'll be able to click to view pricing and booking options.
-Booking sites we recommend are Loco2, Voyages SNCF (formerly Rail Europe) and Eurostar.
+Booking sites include Rail Europe, Voyages SNCF and Eurostar.

 Tip 5: Book combined journeys in one go